IMAX

 After arriving, I spent a couple of minutes signing a waiver, and then had someone help me into the gear and walk me, briefly, through how everything worked.
 First up?
 A chance to step into the Star Wars world, wielding a lightsaber to protect the Millennium Falcon.

 If you're alive, you likely have some fondness for the Star Wars franchise.
-With IMAX offering a chance to virtually hold a lightsaber, picking that experience was an easy choice.
-After donning a HTC Vive headset, Skullcandy headset, haptic backpack with a custom IMAX computer setup and a controller, I was dropped into the franchise with the IMAX VR: Star Wars: Trials on Tatooine, a seven minute experience.
+With IMAX offering a chance to hold a lightsaber virtually, picking that experience was an easy choice.
+After donning an HTC Vive headset, Skullcandy headset, haptic backpack with a custom IMAX computer setup, and a controller, I was dropped into the franchise with the IMAX VR: Star Wars: Trials on Tatooine, a seven-minute experience.

 The attendant alerted me that if I started to walk outside the area of the game, a blue grid would appear on my screen — and I would also feel under my feet that the carpet started to slant upwards.
 That was great for making sure I didn't walk into walls, but less fun because it pulled me back into the real world.
 While you don't want to trip and fall while playing in virtual reality, you also want as few reminders of the physical reality around you: It breaks the illusion.
 Movie watchers know they're not in a movie set, but the dark lights and comfortable chairs help immerse you into a story.
 Ideally, you have the same experience in VR.
 That didn't happen for me with the Star Wars experience.

 The story is fairly simplistic.
-You're on planet Tatooine and the Millennium Falcon flies in overhead landing right next to you.
+You're on planet Tatooine, and the Millennium Falcon flies in overhead, landing right next to you.
 You'll feel like it might land on you, but it won't.
 R2D2 drops down and doesn't appear to do much more than make his characteristic noises.
-But you can't really interact with him, and after awhile his presence is more like decoration.
+But you can't interact with him, and his presence is more like decoration after a while.

-Clearly the Millennium Falcon needs fixing.
+The Millennium Falcon needs fixing.
 A hatch opens above with a device that needs to be tweaked.
-I didn't realize I needed to pull down the overhead hanger until one of the attendants tells me.
+I didn't realize I needed to pull down the overhead hanger until one of the attendants told me.
 That also breaks my illusion that I'm hanging with R2D2.
-If I owned the game, I'd have 10, 20 even 100 chances to replay the game over and over again.
-My ticket gave me one shot, which means you'll need some coaching likely as well from one of the attendants.
+If I owned the game, I'd have 10, 20, or even 100 chances to replay the game over and over again.
+My ticket gave me one shot, which means you'll likely need some coaching from one of the attendants.
 Every time someone talks to you — overlapping the voice of Han Solo in your head — you're pulled out of the story.
 Not the best.

-All of a sudden Imperial stormtroopers swoop in, and they start to shoot you.
-Luckily you're kitted with a lightsaber which can lobby the blasts back at the troopers.
-If you hit well, you can take them out with their own fire.
-But if not, nothing really happens to you.
+All of a sudden, Imperial stormtroopers swoop in, and they start to shoot you.
+Luckily, you're kitted with a lightsaber, which can lobby the blasts back at the troopers.
+You can take them out with their own fire if you hit well.
+But if not, nothing happens to you.

 Upshot?
 The graphics are great, getting a chance to feel like you armed with a lightsaber is also cool.
 But without feeling you can win, or even get killed, there's almost little point to the game.
-A taste of Star Wars, true, but not a taste that makes you wanting more.
+It is a taste of Star Wars, true, but not a taste that makes you want more.

 Hollywood goes VR

-Movie goers have yet to strap a VR headset on their face before entering a summer blockbuster.
-While 3D glasses are undergoing a resurgence in popularity since the 1950s (thank you upgrades in technology), VR goggles strapped to your face in a darkened theater?
+Moviegoers have yet to strap a VR headset on their faces before entering a summer blockbuster.
+While 3D glasses have grown in popularity since the 1950s (thank you upgrades in technology), VR goggles strapped to your face in a darkened theater?
 That's still a no-go.

 Fly like an eagle

 IMAX VR: Eagle Flight Multiplayer was the second experience.
 You're strapped into a seat: no worrying about walking into walls or tripping on carpet.
-There's a short tutorial which explains the game, telling you how to fly, how to move your head, and the objective, which is to catch more rabbits than your opponent, and if at all possible, take her out.
+There's a short tutorial explaining the game, telling you how to fly, how to move your head, and the objective, which is to catch more rabbits than your opponent and, if possible, take her out.
 (An AMC attendant played as the second eagle — if you bring two people, you can play against a friend.)

 If you're scared of heights, you may feel a momentary ripple — you are flying through the air, after all.
-But after awhile you stop being scared and get used to it and then it's honestly fun.
+But after a while, you stop being scared and get used to it, and then it's honestly fun.
 With Eagle Flight, you are the eagle and you can move your head to change direction.
-Sometimes you have to move your head quickly, and abruptly, which does hurt your neck from straining.
+Sometimes, you have to move your head quickly and abruptly, which hurts your neck from straining.
 You can see the head of the eagle — you — in front of you.
-If you look to the side you can see wings, but no talons.
+Looking to the side, you can see wings but no talons.

-You start by taking off from a tower and then fly around an area where there are houses, courtyards, park, buildings and of course streets.
-However you don't see cars or people in the game: It's almost an eagle's paradise.
-A beam of light shows up when a rabbit appears and both you and your opponent try to get the rabbit.
+You start by taking off from a tower and then fly around an area with houses, courtyards, parks, buildings, and, of course, streets.
+However, you don't see cars or people in the game: It's almost an eagle's paradise.
+A beam of light shows up when a rabbit appears, and both you and your opponent try to get the rabbit.

-You have to fly far down to the ground, and here is where you can forget how high up your are: you have to dive.
-The experience is pretty easy once you learned the controls: you lean your head and push one button to attack and another button to block.
-Once you pick up the rabbit, the game shows you where the nest is with a different beam of light.
-And you can also hit your opponent if they have a rabbit and make them drop their rabbit or knock them out.
+You have to fly far down to the ground, and here is where you can forget how high up you are: you have to dive.
+The experience is pretty easy once you learn the controls: you lean your head and push one button to attack and another button to block.
+Once you pick up the rabbit, the game shows you where the nest is with a different light beam.
+You can also hit your opponent if they have a rabbit and make them drop their rabbit or knock them out.

-The game — and VR experience — was a lot of fun, particularly enjoyable because you are immersed with headphones and VR goggles plus a haptic chair that vibrates as the music got louder.
+The game and VR experience were a lot of fun, particularly enjoyable because you are immersed with headphones and VR goggles plus a haptic chair that vibrates as the music gets louder.
 The graphics, however, could have used some improvement.
-They felt as if someone had copied and pasted the world with the same set of scenes, repeating without much differentiation.
-It would be nice for some more detail.
+They felt like someone had copied and pasted the world with the same scenes, repeating without much differentiation.
+It would be nice to have some more details.

 Catching three rabbits to the AMC's attendant's two netted a win, and after seven minutes, the game ended.
-Overall, Eagle Flight was a great VR experience, more engaging than Star Wars — possibly because of the game play.
-While Star Wars was fun to try once, if not for the $10 price tag, Eagle Flight would be a lure to try and up my rabbit catching skills again.
+Overall, Eagle Flight was a great VR experience, possibly because of the gameplay, more engaging than Star Wars.
+While Star Wars was fun to try once, if not for the $10 price tag, Eagle Flight would be a lure to try and up my rabbit-catching skills again.

 GearBrain Compatibility Find Engine